joshgarde/Download.cpp/readme.md

 A web extension that enables students to download videos directly from CalPoly Pomona video players in easy as two-clicks.
-Powered by a ton of late night reverse engineering work and beer - lots of it.
+Powered by a ton of late night reverse engineering work and coffee - lots of it.

 ## How to use